 It doesn't matter how "good" your parents were, every adult has issues of their own and raising a child is hard.
 Because of this, many parents unknowingly pass on messages to their children that become apart of that child's program.

 For instance, if your parent/s stressed manners and putting others first, you have likely grown up to be an adult who puts others first.
 You don't even think to not do so because the program to be mannerly is running in the background.

 Another example would be the appropriateness of different situations and circumstances.
 What roles did the men and women take on in your family?
 What was allowed and not allowed?
-What were the dominate beliefs or rules?
-What happened to people in your family or community who didn’t adhere to those beliefs or rules?
+What were the dominant beliefs or rules?
+What happened to people in your family or community who didn't adhere to those beliefs or rules?

 Children are amazing at adapting.
 It's why most adults assume that things pass over children's heads because they always look for things to make them feel better, even in bad situations.
 They are the masters at finding joy.

 Unfortunately, as they grow up they take those adaptions from childhood that kept them safe and loved into their adult life.
 This is where reparenting comes in to save the day.